 Human Papillomavirus Virus infection, smoking, and age over 30 years - are the conditions that make women more susceptible to cervical cancer.

 The HPV vaccine can help to prevent cervical cancer to a large extent.
 It works best when given before the age of 12 in girls and is readily available in the market.
+Consult with a gynecologist in Delhi to know the precautionary measures.

 A smear is taken from the organ of interest in Pap test and looked under a microscope for cellular changes and abnormalities.
 It helps to see if a cell is cancerous or not.